OpenTTD/OpenTTD/readme.txt

 the choice of using the original Transport Tycoon Deluxe data files or a set of free data files.

-Do NOT copy files included with OpenTTD into "shared" directories (explained in the following sections) as sooner or later you will run into graphical glitches when using other versions of the game.
+Do NOT copy files included with OpenTTD into 'shared' directories (explained in the following sections) as sooner or later you will run into graphical glitches when using other versions of the game.